tragle/voom/README.md

 var result = transform({a: 'abc', b: {c: 'def'}});
 // {y: 'abc', z: 'def'}
 ```

+The `foo` value maps schemaA.a to schemaB.y, and the `bar` value maps schemaA.b.c to schemaB.z.
+The values need not be strings, but their string representations (or `name` in the case of functions) need to match to register a mapping with voom.

 The function returned above will always produce an object with `y` and `z` properties, regardless of any "extra" properties in its input.